-Hi guys!
-You might have heard about the Eurovision Song Contest (ESC) already and that it is a biiiig thing in Germany.
-If you want to understand this event and get the most fun out of it as possible on May 13, too, you should check out my little guide about celebrating the Eurovision Song Contest in Germany in today’s post!
+You might have heard about the Eurovision Song Contest (ESC already and that it is a biiiig thing in Germany.
+If you want to understand this event and get the most fun out of it as possible, you should check out my little guide about celebrating the Eurovision Song Contest in Germany:

 First of all – and to avoid mails from my German readers 😉 – of course not EVERY German loves the Eurovision Song Contest.
 But a lot of us do, me included 🙂 So let me explain what the contest is about :

 The Eurovision Song Contest is in fact the longest-running annual international TV song competition.
-It is on since 1956, can you belive this?!
-So forget about American Idol and such! 😉 Singers from counties that are part of the European Broadcasting Union can participate – so don’t be confused to see countries that are not part of the European Union in the competition, those are two different things!!
+It started back in 1956, can you belive this?!
+So forget about trends American Idol and such! 😉 Singers from counties that are part of the European Broadcasting Union can participate – so don’t be confused to see countries that are not part of the European Union in the competition, those are two different things!!
 Since 2015 even Australia is taking part, simply because the contest is such a big thing over there, too. 😀

 Afterwards the voting part begins.
 The people of all the member countries can vote for the song they have liked the most – just not for song from their own country.
 There is also a professional jury in every country that casts their own votes.
 Each country has one or more representative(s) who announce the points live on television.
 This part always takes veeeery long.
 Finally, the country with the most points wins the contest.
 The winning country will also be the host of the contest in the coming year.

-Eurovision Song Contest – Why is it such a big thing in Germany?
+Eurovision Song Contest in Germany- Why is it such a big thing?

 Well, this question is tricky.
-In my opinion, the Eurovision Song Contest is loved in Germany mainly because it is a fun event!
+In my opinion, the Eurovision Song Contest is loved in Germany mainly because it is such a fun event!
 When do you get the chance to listen to songs from so many different countries?
-42 will participate this year for example.
 And a lot of artists put on a show which makes watching their performances even more entertaining.
 For me, the Eurovision Song Contest manifests what Europe really is about: being different and celebrating this difference!
-Plus, it’s all about music and who doesn’t like a good song?! 🙂
+Plus, it’s all about music and who doesn’t like a good song, right?! 🙂

-Eurovision Song Contest – How to make it an even greater event!
+Eurovision Song Contest in Germany- How to make it an even greater event!

-Moritz and I have come up with a very fun tradition: Each year we try to put together a buffet that consists of food and drinks from as many participating countries (or countries that could participate – I didn’t want to wait till semi-finals to find out which products I should buy :-)) as possible.
+Moritz and I have come up with a very fun tradition: Each year we try to put together a buffet that consists of food and drinks from as many participating countries (or countries that could participate – in case I didn’t want to wait till the results of the semi-finals to find out which products I should buy :-)) as possible.
 Thanks to this tradition we have tried things we would have probably never considered taking from the shelf in the supermarket if not for this event.
-Believe me, it is a lot of fun trying all the different food and drinks from this All-European-and-beyond buffet!
+Believe me, it is a lot of fun trying all the different food and drinks from this All-European-And-Beyond buffet!

-So here’s what I found in the supermarket for this years Eurovision Song Contest:
+So here’s what I found in the supermarket for the Eurovision Song Contest in 2017:

 - representing Switzerland: rivella Lemonade